Noticing error code 229 on your Lennox® furnace?

-It’s important to let a pro like one from BW/Cook Service Experts in Elkhart finish repairing or replacing this part.
+It’s important to have a professional like one from BW/Cook Service Experts in Elkhart handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be fully satisfied with our furnace repair in Elkhart.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents extraneous gases from the heat exchanger.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
+These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.

 Your HVAC will indicates something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.